hvrt-vcs/hvrt/NOTES.md

   or copied from is its source FID.
 If an FID was created without a source FID, then it's source FID is just null.
-The FID is pseudorandom: it is a hash derived from several values: (1) the file path relative to the root of the repo, and (2) the hash of the parent commit(s).
+The FID is pseudorandom: it is a hash derived from several values: (1) the file path relative to the root of the repo preceded by (2) the hash of the parent commit(s).
 These two values should be enough to ensure uniqueness and reproducibility.
 The same FID is referred to forever until and if the file is deleted or renamed; a copied file does not affect it's source FID.
 If the file at the same path is recreated in the next